LilithTundrus/e621-API-Docs/README.md

 This is a repository for a better set of documentation for the site [e621](https://e621.net).
 If you're here, you know what this site is for.
 </br>

 The official documentation is available [here](https://e621.net), but it does not go very in depth on GET/POST endpoints and how they differ.
 Also some information is incorrect.
+This documentation is derived from the official API documentation but presented in a different and more in-depth manor.

 Any general information will be available on this page. if you want to get more information on any specific endpoint, look in the `docs/` folder of this repo.
 </br>